pilotmoon/PopClip-Extensions/README-beta.md

 #### Network access from JavaScript

-PopClip provides its own implementation of XMLHttpRequest.
+PopClip provides its own implementation of XMLHttpRequest (XHR).
 To use it, you need to include the `network` entitlement in the `entitlements` field of the config file.

 PopClip is also bundled with the HTTP library [axios](https://axios-http.com/docs/intro) version 0.26.1, which you can load using `const axios = require('@popclip/axios')`.
-This is a lot easier to use than XMLHttpRequest.
+This is a lot easier to use than XHR.

 Some limitations to be aware of: